MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 contains an `oldvalue` element which is set by default to None.
 The user can save the old value in the commit call at the beginning so the it can set it back to the original value if a `revert` happens.

+### userdata

+The `userdata` field in the transaction is created by the transaction framework as an object of class Data.
+This is used by the transaction framework for storing information, and it's passed into all the methods.
+The user can add their own items; they should prefix the name with "user" if they do.

+The transaction framework adds the username performing the operation (see "User Name" above) as the `tf_username` field.

 ### YangElem and Children